wso2/docs-choreo-dev/en/docs/develop-components/develop-a-web-application.md

         },
     };
     ```
-2. In your index.html file inside the public directory , add a script tag as follows to include the config.js file inside the <body> tag, so that this config.js file will be accessible via javascript at runtime.
+2. In your index.html file inside the public directory , add a script tag as follows to include the config.js file inside the <body> tag, so that this config.js file will be accessible via JavaScript at runtime.

     ```
     <!DOCTYPE html>